 Contingency is the safety net that protects the project from unforeseen costs.
 Track how much of the contingency fund has been used and what remains.
 Include examples of common uses of contingency, such as covering unexpected site conditions or materials price fluctuations.

-For more on contingency management, check out Construction Contingency Explained.
+For more on contingency management, check out our detailed explanation on construction contingency.

 Pro tip: Think of your contingency reserve like a parachute—it’s better to have it and not need it than need it and not have it.